Skeuomorph: Virtual examples

-Other virtual skeuomorphs do not employ literal images of some physical object; but rather allude to ritual human heuristics or heuristic motifs, such as slider bars that emulate linear potentiometers and visual tabs that behave like physical tabbed file folders.
-Another example is the swiping hand gesture for turning the "pages" or screens of a tablet display.

-Microsoft used skeuomorph design in Windows XP to Windows 7.

 Virtual skeuomorphs can also be auditory.
 The shutter-click sound emitted by most camera phones when taking a picture is an auditory skeuomorph.
 Other familiar examples are the paper-crumpling sound when a document is trashed and sound engines in an electric car mimicking the sound of an internal combustion engine.

+Other virtual skeuomorphs do not employ literal images of some physical object; but rather allude to ritual human heuristics or heuristic motifs, such as slider bars that emulate linear potentiometers and visual tabs that behave like physical tabbed file folders.
+Another example is the swiping hand gesture for turning the "pages" or screens of a tablet display.
+In some cases, skeuomorphs start out as direct representations of physical objects, but later become indirectly symbolic of the task they represent (such as a drawing of a floppy disk to represent "save", which persisted even after floppy disks were no longer widely used for data storage).